Eleanorcundall/beauty-survey-data-analysis/README.md

 - Data Validation:
     - The application validates user input for each survey question.
 Testing was performed to ensure that only valid responses are accepted, preventing incorrect data from being stored in the Google Sheets document.
+    - The application employs a robust data validation strategy during the input of survey data.
+A predefined list of valid responses for each question has been meticulously crafted to handle potential errors during user input.
+Using a while loop The program checks whether the user's response is within the list of valid options for the respective question.
+If an invalid response is detected, the program prompts the user to input a valid response.
+This careful validation process ensures that only accurate and meaningful data is accepted, preventing the storage of erroneous information in the Google Sheets document."

 ### Input option testing

 - Input Validation:
-    - In order to ensure a robust and user-friendly experience, I've incorporated a while loop within the user input sections of the program.
-This loop acts as a guardian, preventing the program from breaking when users input an invalid option when prompted.
-Instead of terminating, the program will gracefully persist within the loop, repeatedly prompting users for a valid input until one is provided.
-This ensures that the user can't accidentally derail the program with an incorrect choice, maintaining a seamless and error-tolerant interaction.
+    - To ensure a robust and user-friendly experience, I've implemented a while loop combined with try and except blocks within the user input sections of the program.
+This combination acts as a guardian, preventing the program from breaking when users input an invalid option.
+Instead of terminating, the program gracefully persists within the loop, utilizing try and except to handle potential input errors.
+It repeatedly prompts users for valid input until one is provided.
+This approach guarantees that users can't accidentally derail the program with an incorrect choice, maintaining a seamless and error-tolerant interaction."

 ### Data Analysis Testing